Senate GOP blocks domestic terrorism bill, gun policy debate

 Senate GOP blocks domestic terrorism bill, gun policy debateShow all 2

-But the vote failed nearly along party lines, raising fresh doubts about the possibility of robust debate, let alone eventual compromise, on gun safety measures.
+But the Thursday vote failed along party lines, raising fresh doubts about the possibility of robust debate, let alone eventual compromise, on gun safety measures.
+The final vote was 47-47, short of the 60 needed to take up the bill.
+All Republicans voted against it.

 “None of us are under any illusions this will be easy,” Schumer said ahead of the vote.

-Note: This story has been corrected to show that Sen. Collins' vote was incorrectly announced in the Senate chamber as a yes vote.
-All Republicans voted against the measure.